 Read More: Business Meal Tax Deductions: What You Need to Know

-Under the TCJA, meals are a tax-deductible expense if you're meeting with a client, attending a business conference or traveling for business.
+Under the TCJA, writing off food for business purposes is possible if you're meeting with a client, attending a business conference or traveling for business.
 To qualify as a deductible expense, the meal cannot be an extravagant one.
 What's more, the expense must directly relate to a discussion about the business or trade.

 The percentage of the meal's cost that's deductible depends in part on your record-keeping.
 For instance, you can deduct 50 percent of the meal's cost if you retain the cash receipt.
 In contrast, if you record the meal's time and place, as well as the occasion of the meal, but fail to retain the cash receipt, you can deduct only 50 percent of the IRS standard meal allowance.
 In both cases, the meals may be provided to a current or potential business customer, client or another business contact.

 In particular, 50 percent of meals are deductible if: